 - The school district’s current systems for college and career readiness.

 - The school district’s cost of implementation balanced against the potential benefits to students and families through improved postsecondary education and career outcomes.

 - The willingness and capacity of local businesses to partner with the school district for successful implementation of pathways other than education.

 - The willingness of higher education institutions to partner with the school district for successful implementation of the pathway and whether the district has sought and established a partnership agreement with a community college district incorporating the provisions of the Model Partnership Agreement under the Dual Credit Quality Act.

 - The availability of a statewide database of participating local business partners, as provided under the PWR Act, for the purpose of career readiness and the accessibility of those work experiences and apprenticeships listed in the database to the students of the school district.

 - The availability of properly licensed teachers or teachers meeting faculty credential standards for dual credit courses to instruct in the program required for the endorsement areas.

 How will State agencies support districts to meet these requirements?

-While there are already many supports in place for districts to implement both the PaCE Framework and the CCPE, the State’s education agencies are expected to further solidify this support for implementation in the following ways:
+While there are already many supports in place for districts to implement both PaCE and CCPE, Illinois’ education agencies are expected further to solidify this support for implementation in the following ways: